ZehaoLi666/Python-100days/Beginers/Day6(Function,While loop).md

 # 4. Difference between for in loop and while loop
 * for in loop: to run based on finite times that you know
-* while loop: to run based on condition, so you don't know how many times it will run ** If you want to iterate a list and you want to do something to each item in the list, use for in loop ** ** If you only want to repeat some functions until it meet a condition and you don't care about which item you are iterating(do something for each item), use while loop.
-Be careful of it, because it may run forever, if it doesn't meet the condition you want.  **
+* while loop: to run based on condition, so you don't know how many times it will run **If you want to iterate a list and you want to do something to each item in the list, use for in loop.**
+**If you only want to repeat some functions until it meet a condition and you don't care about which item you are iterating(do something for each item), use while loop.
+Be careful of it, because it may run forever, if it doesn't meet the condition you want.**